Likitesh/RSVP_Movies-SQL_Analysis/README.md

 planning to release a movie for the global audience in 2022.

 ## Solution Approach
-The entire analytics process has been divided into four segments, where each segment leads to significant insights from different combinations of tables.
+The entire analytics process has been divided into four segments, where each segment leads to significant insights from different combinations of tables from IMDB Data.
 Breaking the analysis into 4 segments.
 - SEGMENT 1: Understanding the Data.
 - SEGMENT 2: Analysing the Data using 'ratings' table.